Member-Managed LLC vs. Manager-Managed LLC

 An LLC is a limited liability company whose owners are called "members."
 An LLC may be composed of one or more members: a single-member LLC or a multiple-member LLC.
-(These two types of LLC's are taxed differently, which is why they are differentiated here.)
+(These two types of LLC's are taxed differently, which is why they are separated here.)

 Member-Managed vs. Manager-Managed

-Manager-managed LLCs relinquish the authority of the members to the manager or managers, who become agents of the company.
+Manager-managed LLCs give the authority of the members to the manager or managers, who become agents of the company.
 A manager may be a member but does not have to be.
 A manager may be another LLC or a corporation unless your state sets restrictions on the types of entities that may be managers of an LLC.

 Most LLCs are member-managed by default in most states.
 That is, no manager is selected and member management is assumed.
 In most states, manager management must be designated in the Operating Agreement.